clintwilson/servercert/docs/BR.md

 2. Subscriber Certificate lifecycle management events, including:
    1. Certificate requests, renewal, and re-key requests, and revocation;
    2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-   3. All documentation relating to the verification, issuance, and revocation of certificate requests and Certificates;
-   4. Approval and rejection of certificate requests;
+   3. Approval and rejection of certificate requests;
-   5. Issuance of Certificates;
+   4. Issuance of Certificates;
-   6. Generation of Certificate Revocation Lists; and
+   5. Generation of Certificate Revocation Lists; and
-   7. Signing of OCSP Responses (as described in 4.9 and 4.10).
+   6. Signing of OCSP Responses (as described in 4.9 and 4.10).

 3. Security events, including:
    1. Successful and unsuccessful PKI system access attempts;